Gloria-Kaloli/alx-low_level_programming/0x09-static_libraries/README.md

-This is the 9th C project, Static libraries
+This is static libraries project